 → Each car tyre comes with different recommended tyre pressures.
 This is due to the difference in the car tyre size and the load index of each tyre.

-→ Tyre pressure is denoted in PSI, or, pound-per-square inch.
+→ Tyre pressure is denoted in PSI.
 You can find the exact PSI level for each of your car tyres in the car's manual, or on the inside of the driver's door.

 → Or, if you know the car tyre size, you can find out its recommended tyre pressure online.